Jaswal1p/ReactBook-Library-SrchEng/README.md

   4. React-dom
   5. React-router-dom
   6. react-scripts
-  7. react-vitals
+  7. GraphQL
+  8. Apollo Server
+  9. concurrently
+  10. jsonwebtoken
+  11. jwt-decode
+  12. nodemon

 # Usage

- This is a front end application built with react.
-This is my personal portfolio, which I plan to keep improving in future.
+ This is a front end as well back end application built with GraphQL, Apollo Server & react.

  # License
  > This project is licensed under the MIT license.